ezpublishlegacy/ez-groupdocs-viewer/README.md

 GroupDocs Viewer plugin for eZ Publish

-With GroupDocs Viewer plugin for Radiant CMS you can easily view on website PDF's, Word documents, Excel documents, Powerpoint documents and more with the GroupDocs Viewer tool, directly from within your eZ Publish website.
+With GroupDocs Viewer plugin for eZ Publish you can easily view on website PDF's, Word documents, Excel documents, Powerpoint documents and more with the GroupDocs Viewer tool, directly from within your eZ Publish website.

 INSTALLATION